Build an Enduring and Endearing Home of Stone

 Born and raised in the USA, author Tomm Stanley hopped around the world working in Antarctica, Australia, southeast Asia and New Zealand, where he found a partner and settled down.
 Tomm and Sabrina had lots of rocks available on their land, and so slipforming was the obvious choice for building their dream home.
 I had the good fortune of meeting Tomm Stanley while vacationing in New Zealand, and I was privileged to get a personal tour of the house.

-The slipforming method they used is largely to early slipforming methods used in North America, with one significant improvement: Instead of wire ties to hold the forms together, Stanley ran threaded rod through plastic sleeves, and used wingnuts on the outside of the forms to tighten the forms.
+The slipforming method they used is largely similar to early slipforming methods used in North America, with one significant improvement: Instead of wire ties to hold the forms together, Stanley ran threaded rod through plastic sleeves, and used wingnuts on the outside of the forms to tighten the forms.
 The plastic sleeves stayed in the wall, but the threaded rod could be used again and again.